 Sleep Disorders

-Sleep disruption, such as sleep apnea linked to depression, may support additional ratings when medically connected.
+Sleep disruption linked to depression may support additional ratings when medically connected.

 Substance Use Disorders